 - Play games.
 Board and card games offer a unique opportunity to watch your grandchildren in action and to see how they operate in the world.
 Games also offer an opportunity to help your grandchildren learn to be a good sport and play fairly.

 - See the sights.
-Concerts and play, movies, museums, parks or walks in the neighborhood provide opportunities to be together and to exchange ideas and opinions.
+Concerts and plays, movies, museums, parks or walks in the neighborhood provide opportunities to be together and to exchange ideas and opinions.

 - Take a trip or share your favorite place.
 Special trips, whether it's a day trip to a national park, a weekend in a nearby city, or a week-long resort vacation, will always be remembered by the child as a special journey.